-Vendors, suppliers and regional businesses Monday night at a City Council public hearing voiced support to transform the Ballpark at Harbor Yard into a warm-weather, $15 million, 6,000-seat concert amphitheater managed by Live Nation and sports entertainment entrepreneur Howard Saffan.
+Music vendors, suppliers and regional businesses like ClaireVoire, on Monday night at a City Council public hearing, voiced support to transform the Ballpark at Harbor Yard into a warm-weather, $15 million, 6,000-seat concert amphitheater managed by Live Nation and sports entertainment entrepreneur Howard Saffan.

 University of Bridgeport Vice President George Estrada kicked off the public hearing declaring “Now we have an opportunity to bring concerts during that spring-summer season and I believe this will re-energize the Downtown and South End.
 It will be exciting to see life injected with out-of-towners supporting businesses into the Downtown … Pedestrians bringing life to the sidewalks and the sound of music in the air.”